Panafrican-bitcoin-Acadamy/pan-africa-bitcoin-academy/README.md

-# Bitcoin Academy - Learning Hub
+# Pan-Africa Bitcoin Academy - Learning Hub

 A modern, visual guide to understanding Bitcoin — from keys and UTXOs to mining and wallets.
 Built to empower the next generation of African Bitcoin talent through education, mentorship, and community.